CypherCrow/Tecquetta/README.md

 - Clone the git repo to anywhere on your computer.
 - Run this command on the terminal:
   `mvn spring-boot:run`
+- In case the entire project is malfunctioning, head to `src/main/ui` and input this command to give you can idea of how this application works:
+  `npm run serve`

 ## Sources